vimalmenon/Learn-AZ-900/questions/README.md

 ---
 -  A network security group will block all network traffic by default
 - [x] No
 ---
+- Application security group can be specified as part of network security group(NSG)
+- [x] Yes
+---
 - Azure Traffic Manager Profile
     - DNS Profile